girishnp17/-Recipe-Reverse/README.md

 ## 🌟 Acknowledgments

 - Google AI for the Gemini API
+- Qwen team for the open-source VLM model
+- Hugging Face for model hosting and transformers
 - Streamlit team for the amazing framework
 - The open-source community for inspiration